 Once you’ve singled it out, you can either contact the publisher of the plugin for an updated version or permanently remove it from the iTunes Plug-ins folder.
 For now, proceed with the working plugins to open the application normally.

 If running iTunes as an administrator, launching it in Safe Mode or applying the latest updates didn’t fix things for you, then it might be time to repair your iTunes installation that fixes corruption on the software level.
 This applies to any software that offers Repair mode which is not installed from the store.

 - Open Control Panel > Program and Features > Select iTunes

 - Look for a ‘Change’ option on the top of the listing.

 - Click on it, and it will run the installer.
 It will offer you a ‘Repair’ option.

 - Click, and it will fix or repair all the core files required for iTunes to work.

 - Once the process is complete, launch iTunes and see if the problem is fixed.

-If Itunes installed through windows store then Open the Start menu, search for Apps & Features, and press Enter.
+If Itunes is installed through the windows store then Open the Start menu, search for Apps & Features, and press Enter.
 From the list of app, select iTunes and click Advanced options.
-Here select repair option also you can select reset option to reinstall the app and revert to its defaults settings.
+Here select the repair option also you can select the reset option to reinstall the app and revert to its default settings.

 iTunes freeze at startup (Not responding)